Can You Build Muscle Without Protein Supplements?

 Whey Protein Powders

 A randomised controlled trial (RCT) by Mertz et al. (2021), published in The American Journal of Clinical Nutrition, found that daily supplementation with 40 grams of whey protein powder significantly increased muscle gain in adults when combined with resistance training.
-Table 1 shows how popular protein supplements compare in terms of their calories, protein, carbs, and fat.
+The table below shows how popular whey protein supplements compare in terms of their calories, protein, carbs, and fat.

-Table 1.
-Calories and Macronutrients per 100 Grams of Brown Rice, Pea, Soy, and Whey Proteins from Myprotein (MP), Bodybuilding Warehouse (BW), and Grenade
+Calories and Macronutrients per 100 Grams of Whey Proteins from Bodybuilding Warehouse, Myprotein, and Optimum Nutrition*

 If the idea of a protein shake doesn't do it for you, you might like to check out my article on the best protein bars.